Paperback offline backup

 - ❼ a checksum that can be used to verify the key shard data entry during restore

-- ❽ codewords to decrypt the key shard data
+- ❽ codewords to decrypt the key shard data.
+Note that without the codewords, the

 Clean up

-After document distribution, clean up the machine where the backup was created and remove the PDFs and the secret file.
+After document distribution, remember to clean up the machine where the backup was created and remove the PDFs and the secret file.

 Recovery